briandfoy/parnas_decomposition/README.md

 * What happens if two lines have the same first word?
 * What happens if a line has no words?

+We don't need to handle these ideas.
+Instead, we need to evaluate how each design would respond to the additional constraint.
+Does one design make that easier?

 ## The decompositions

 Parnas offers two workable solutions, which he gives the prosaic names